France: Knife-wielding man attacks police | DW | 08.11.2021

 The officer survived thanks to his bulletproof vest.
 Police "neutralized" the attacker in the southern city of Cannes and are investigating a possible terrorist act.

-A police officer who was attacked with a knife in the French city Cannes on Monday remained unharmed thanks to his bulletproof vest, French interior minister Gerald Darmanin said.
+A police officer who was attacked with a knife in the French city of Cannes on Monday was unharmed thanks to his bulletproof vest, French Interior Minister Gerald Darmanin has said.
+Early reports said an officer had been injured in the stabbing.

 The knife-wielding man was "neutralized" by police and was taken to hospital with life-threatening bullet wounds.